y9c/SLOTH/smrt/README.md

 ## Cluster Molecular Indentifier (UMI) Sequence

-UMI sequences (14 bp) of each sample were clustered by `unsearch` tool, with a a variant of the UCLUST algorithm.
+UMI sequences (14 bp) of each sample were clustered by `usearch` tool, with a a variant of the UCLUST algorithm.
 After a clustering, identical / similar UMI sequences can be linked to an unique ID.

+The parameters for usearch tool are `-id 0.95 -gapopen 3.0I/2.0E -gapext 1.0I/0.5E -match +2.0 -mismatch -20.0`.

 Refer [cluster_umi.sh](cluster_umi.sh) script for more details.

-## Split Data by Sample Barcode and Molecular Indentifier
+## Group Reads by Sample Barcode and Molecular Indentifier

+After the sample barcodes and the molecular indentifier have been annotated, the **biological sequence** of each stranded ccs read can be linked to a specific lineage barcode in an organ.
+Several biological sequence might link to one unique lineage barcode.
+We can utilize this information to generate consensus sequence, and eliminate sequence errors.

 Refer [run_annotate_umi.sh](run_annotate_umi.sh) script for more details.

+## Generate Consensus Sequence for Lineage Barcode

+The consensus sequence mentioned in this section is different from circular consensus sequnce (CCS). **They are from different sequencing reads, but from identical lineage barcode.**

+Refer [ccc.py](ccc.py) script for more details.

+## Call Mutation

+Refer [call_mutation.py](call_mutation.py) script for more details.

+## Post Quality Filter

+Refer [select_cluster.py](select_cluster.py) script for more details.